kianzohoury/VAE/README.md

 and vice versa.

-Now you may ask, if the encoder and decoder are supposed to be inverses of each other, then aren't we just learning the identity function $I(X)$?.
+Now you may ask, if the encoder and decoder are supposed to be inverses of each other, then aren't we just learning the identity function $I(X)$?
 Well, in some sense yes, but this is not merely a trivial task.
-If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we will be imposing a strict bottleneck on the model that encourages the encoder to learn the most salient features pertaining to $X$, so that the decoder can accurately reconstruct $X$.
-However, this loss of information means that the reconstruction will not be perfect ($X' \neq X$).
+If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we will be imposing a strict bottleneck on the model that encourages the encoder to learn the most salient features pertaining to $X$.
+However, this comes at the cost of information loss, which impacts how accurately the decoder can reconstruct $X$.

 #### Reconstruction Error
-How do we ensure that $X' \approx X$?
+So if $X' \neq X$, how do we ensure that $X' \approx X$?
 Two common loss functions are used for measuring reconstruction error: __Binary Cross Entropy (BCE)__ and __Mean Squared Error (MSE)__.
 While both are commonly used, it may make more intuitive sense to use MSE, for two
 reasons: